HAHAYOUDEAD/FoodsByCalorieWaltz/README.md

 ## New Years Special!
 2 new items: Pryanik and Glintwein!
 Pryanik package contains a special collectible candle, try to collect them all ;)

-Wiki will be updated next year, have a happy New Year :з
+Wiki will be updated next year, meanwhile check out [this cozy video](https://www.youtube.com/watch?v=c1Ltwbec47Q) and have a happy New Year :з

 ## Foods by 'Calorie Waltz'
 Selection of foods I think looks tasty :yum: You can take a closer look in [this video](https://www.youtube.com/watch?v=hHTd108ro48) :)